guchesneau/Script_Chesneau_et_al_2026/README.md

 # Script_Chesneau_et_al_2026

-Repositery will be updated soon
+The repository will be updated soon.
+Please contact guillaume.chesneau@inrae.fr if needed.